RedTopic: Toward Topic-Diverse Red Teaming of Large Language Models: METHODOLOGY

-The adversarial prompt generation pipeline in ROSE consists of a clean prompt corpus $Q$, an adversarial LLM $\pi_\alpha$ that generates adversarial prompts $p$, and a target black-box LLM $\pi_\nu$ to be evaluated for safety.
-For each adversarial probing trial, we first sample a clean prompt $q$ from the corpus to provide real-world context for the adversarial LLM.
-The prompt $q$ is then fed into the adversarial LLM that generates a contextualized adversarial prompt $p \sim \pi_\alpha(q)$.
-Finally, the adversarial prompt $p$ is input to the targeted LLM to elicit a toxic response $r \sim \pi_\nu(p)$.
+Unlike traditional red teaming that directly optimizes for effective adversarial prompts, our pipeline reframes the task as \emph{``discovering adversarial behaviors within arbitrary real-world contexts''}.
+Specifically, it involves three components: a clean prompt corpus $Q$, an adversarial LLM $\pi_\alpha$, and a black-box target LLM $\pi_\nu$.
+For each probing trial, a clean prompt $q \sim Q$ is firstly sampled to provide a realistic context.
+The adversarial LLM then generates a contextualized adversarial prompt $p \sim \pi_\alpha(q)$, embedding malicious intent to the given context.
+Finally, the resulting adversarial prompt $p$ is fed into the target LLM to elicit a toxic response $r \sim \pi_\nu(p)$.